 Undoubtedly, the political situation in the region is extremely complicated.
-Volunteers in Palestine and Gaza will quickly begin to realize that there are many sides to many arguments.
+Volunteers in the Palestinian territories will quickly begin to realize just how deep this historical conflict runs.

 Refugees and Human Rights

-Palestine and Gaza have numerous NGOs working on improving the conditions of refugees and promoting human rights.
-As a volunteer, you could either choose to combine this project with studies as part of a service learning project, or work directly with an NGO to assist in their mission.
+The Palestinian territories of Gaza and the West Bank have numerous NGOs working on improving the conditions of refugees and promoting human rights.
+As a volunteer, you could either choose to combine this project with studies as part of a service-learning project or work directly with an NGO to assist in their mission.

 Planning Your Trip